• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

-He explained that the board had huge amount laying without response from the defaulters.
+He explained that the board had a huge amount lying without response from the defaulters.

-“We tried to negotiate to have a better way to achieve results but there was no positive response; we gave them payment plan but many of them refused to take the opportunity seriously, the board then resorted to legal means to recover the debts.
-The board got court orders to seal the premises” he said.
+“We tried to negotiate to have a better way to achieve results, but there was no positive response; we gave them a payment plan, but many of them refused to take the opportunity seriously.
+The board then resorted to legal means to recover the debts.
+The board got court orders to seal the premises,” he said.

-According to him, the exercise which has just begun will cover all public and private offices owing to the board.
+According to him, the exercise, which has just begun, will cover all public and private offices under the board.

 RelatedPosts